Scuffles, water cannon at final anti-G20 march in Hamburg

-Firefighters have brought under control the fire in a building in London's Camden Market, the London Fire Brigade said on Monday.

-HAMBURG Hundreds of hooded anti-capitalist militants scuffled with German police on the fringes of a largely peaceful march on Saturday against a G20 summit of global leaders in Hamburg, after two days of violent clashes which marred the G20 summit.
+HAMBURG (Reuters) - Hundreds of hooded anti-capitalist militants scuffled with German police on the fringes of a largely peaceful march on Saturday against a G20 summit of global leaders in Hamburg, after two days of violent clashes which marred the G20 summit.

 In the late evening, after leaders had left Hamburg, police turned on water cannon to disperse remaining protesters, many drunk, who started throwing bottles and other objects.
 Emergency services said they were treating injured people but gave no numbers.